avo-hq/docs.avohq.io/docs/3.0/menu-editor.md

 :::option `link_to`

-Link to is the menu item that the user will probably interact with the most.
+`link_to` is the menu item that the user will probably interact with the most.
 It will generate a link on your menu.
 You can specify the `name`, `path` , and `target`.

 ```ruby
 link_to "Google", path: "https://google.com", target: :_blank